p2/OAuth2/README.md

 oauth2.authConfig.authorizeContext = <# your UIViewController / NSWindow #>
 ```

+Need to specify a separate refresh token URI?
+You can set the `refresh_uri` in the Settings Dictionary.
+If specified the library will refresh access tokens using the `refresh_uri` you specified, otherwise it will use the `token_uri`.

 Need to debug?
 Use a `.debug` or even a `.trace` logger:

 ```swift